Skip to main content

 Version

-Dynamic Text Panel supports JavaScript starting from version 2.2.0.
+Dynamic Text Panel supports JavaScript since version 2.2.0.

 JavaScript code in Dynamic Text Panel.